 Through the study of the framework of the U.S. Constitution, this course presents a study of basic principles of American government with emphasis placed on the organization, processes, and functions of the national government.

 Programming

 (See Information Systems Technology or Computer Applications)

-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.